 As it gets dark, you will be picked up with a minibus and head to the city's outskirts, away from the lights.
 When it’s darker, there’s more chance of seeing the magnificent auroras.
 Your knowledgeable guide will tell you all about the Northern Lights as you glance at the night sky.

-The Northern Lights are natural phenomena and we unfortunately cannot promise you will see them.
-Their appearance depends upon atmospheric and weather conditions.
+The Northern Lights are natural phenomena and we unfortunately cannot promise you will see them on our tours.
+Their appearance depends upon atmospheric and weather conditions, which are factors entirely out of our control.

-For more information on the Northen Lights, please have a look at our Northern Lights information.
+For more information on the Northern Lights, please have a look at our Northern Lights information.

 Unfortunately, there isn’t just one simple answer to this question.

-A good thing to keep in mind, ISO setting between 800 and 3200, aperture between f/2.8 and f/5.6, and shutter speed between 15 seconds and 30 seconds have given great results.
+Keep in mind that ISO settings between 800 and 3200, f/2.8 and f/5.6, and shutter speeds between 15 and 30 seconds have produced excellent results.

 If the shutter speed is above 15 seconds it will result in a slight star movement.